MileHacker Logo

 • Café da Manhã (Breakfast): Light, with coffee, bread, cheese, ham, sometimes fruit or cake.

-• Almoço (Lunch): Substantial, accompanied by rice, beans, protein, salad, and a side.
+• Almoço (Lunch): Substantial, with rice, beans, protein, salad, and a side.
 "Prato feito" or "refeição" are popular fixed-price options.

 • Café da Tarde (Afternoon Coffee): Lighter break, coffee with pão de queijo or cake.